 Retinyl palmitate and retinol are both retinoids which means that they are converted to retinoic acid in the body.
-Retinol only has to undergo one conversion step in the body and is about 20 times more potent than retinyl palmitate.
+Retinol only has to undergo one conversion step in the body and is more potent than retinyl palmitate.

 Basically, retinyl palmitate has to undergo more processing in the body to produce retinoic acid, than retinol.
 As retinyl palmitate is less potent it is considered to be a gentler form of retinoid and may not produce the same side effects that are often associated with retinol.
 Side effects such as dryness, irritation and redness are common with retinoid use.